DVLKinoMan/DvlSql.SqlServer/DvlSql.SqlServer/Readme.md

 Overview
-DvlSql is a powerful and easy-to-use library for creating select, update, insert, delete statements for MS Sql with Linq like syntac.
+DvlSql is a powerful and easy-to-use library for creating select, update, insert, delete statements for MS Sql with Linq like syntax.

 Features
 Feature 1: Selects for MS Sql